Decision-making: Intuitive vs. rational

 The psychologist Daniel Kahneman, adopting terms originally proposed by the psychologists Keith Stanovich and Richard West, has theorized that a person's decision-making is the result of an interplay between two kinds of cognitive processes: an automatic intuitive system (called "System 1") and an effortful rational system (called "System 2").
 System 1 is a bottom-up, fast, and implicit system of decision-making, while system 2 is a top-down, slow, and explicit system of decision-making.
 System 1 includes simple heuristics in judgment and decision-making such as the affect heuristic, the availability heuristic, the familiarity heuristic, and the representativeness heuristic.

 Combinatorial vs. positional

 Styles and methods of decision-making were elaborated by Aron Katsenelinboigen, the founder of predispositioning theory.
-In his analysis on styles and methods, Katsenelinboigen referred to the game of chess, saying that "chess does disclose various methods of operation, notably the creation of predisposition-methods which may be applicable to other, more complex systems."
+In his analysis of styles and methods, Katsenelinboigen referred to the game of chess, saying that "chess does disclose various methods of operation, notably the creation of predisposition methods which may be applicable to other, more complex systems."

-Katsenelinboigen states that apart from the methods (reactive and selective) and sub-methods (randomization, predispositioning, programming), there are two major styles: positional and combinational.
+Katsenelinboigen states that apart from the methods (reactive and selective) and sub-methods randomization, predispositions, programming), there are two major styles: positional and combinational.
 Both styles are utilized in the game of chess.
 The two styles reflect two basic approaches to uncertainty: deterministic (combinational style) and indeterministic (positional style).
-Katsenelinboigen's definition of the two styles are the following.
+Katsenelinboigen's definition of the two styles is the following.

 The combinational style is characterized by: